pocomane/brewed-in-the-apocalypse/bita.md

 ends.
 ```

+# Support moves

+In the following moves, it would be great if the __Make the worst happen__ that
+the scenarist will do after a failure roll were liked to the question just
+asked.

+__Read a person__ - When in a charged situation you, a protagonist, try to get some
+information from a person and you have to roll:

+- On Success ask the controlling player 3 question from the list
+- On Twist ask the controlling player 1 question from the list
+- On Failure ask the controlling player 1 question from the list

+Questions about the person (the protagonist have to fill the _ before to ask):

+- Is your character telling the truth?
+- What’s your character really feeling?
+- What does your character intend to do
+- What does your character wish I’d do?
+- How could I get your character to _ ?

+__Asses the situation__ - When you, a protagonist, read a charged situation and
+you have to roll:

+- On Success ask to the scenarist 3 questions from the list
+- On Twist ask to the scenarist 1 question from the list
+- On Failure ask to the scenarist 1 question from the list

+Questions about the situation (the protagonist have to fill the _ before to ask):

+- How could we best end quickly?
+- Which enemy is most vulnerable to me?
+- Which enemy is the biggest threat?
+- What should I be on the lookout for?
+- What’s my enemy’s true position?
+- Who’s in control here?
+- What here I can use to _ ?

+An example of these moves are already given in the core mechanics sections.

 __Remove an harm__ - when you, a protagonist, make some action that can cure or treat some
 status associated to one or more harm, the scenarist will tell you which harms
 can be potentially removed.
 If you are not satisfy, you can tell some other